softcarehub/Research-Guide/Thesis and Research/Thesis.md

 ## Basic understanding of `Thesis` from my experience during thesis
 1. which content should I start first to write in thesis paper
+   - Literature Review
    - Experimental Results and Discussion.
    - Then Research Methodology
    -
+## How to read the Research paper?
+1. First read conclusion of the paper+ Abstract
+2. Methodology
+3.